stride3d/stride-docs/en/manual/scenes/entities/transform/index.md

 # Transform

 The [transform component](xref:Stride.Engine.TransformComponent) exists on every entity in Stride.
-It defines the position, rotation and scale of an entity in the world relative to it's parent.
+It defines the position, rotation and scale of an entity in the world, relative to its parent.

 ## Local and world

-An entity's transform is **relative to it's parent**.
-This means that the parent transform creates a sort of isolated world for it's children.
+An entity's transform is **relative to its parent**.
+This means that the parent transform creates a sort of isolated world for its children.

 For example: if two entities are 1m apart from each other and the parent's scale is set to 20, those entities will in reality be spaced 20m from each other.

 TODO: VISUALIZATION

-Transforms relative to their parent are referred to as **local-space** and the "real world" result as **world-space**.
+Values relative to their parent are referred to as **local-space** and the "real world" ones as **world-space**.

 Typically, we work with values from the **local-space**, but sometimes, if we need to access entities nested in other entities, we use their **world** values.

 ## Get or set position, rotation and scale

 Position, rotation, euler angles and scale can be accessed from `Position`, `Rotation`, `RotationXYZ` and `Scale` respectively.